Unit 5 - Practice Quiz

 x.m(5)

-A. Empty then Empty
+A. 5 then Empty

-B. Empty then 5
+C. Empty then 5

 37 Which of the following is FALSE about class attributes?

-A. They are defined outside init
+B. They are defined outside init

 C. They are shared by all instances